 Covered health services under this section include medically necessary nursing care provided to a patient one on one by licensed nurses in an inpatient or home setting.
-Private duty nursing care is covered when the Member is an inpatient in an acute hospital.
-Services are limited to 240 hours per benefit year.

-Radiation therapy - outpatient
+Radiation Therapy - Outpatient

 We cover radiation oncology treatment received as an outpatient at a hospital or other facility.
 Covered health services include facility charges and charges for related supplies and equipment as well as physician services associated with covered health services.
-Radiation therapy is covered for cancer and neoplastic diseases.

-Rehabilitation services
+Rehabilitation Services

-Medically necessary services for rehabilitation, including cardiac rehabilitation and pulmonary rehabilitation, speech therapy, occupational therapy, and physical therapy must be ordered by a physician and delivered by appropriately licensed medical personnel.
-We will determine if the service is covered by reviewing both skilled nature of the service and the need for physician management.
+Medically necessary services for rehabilitation services, including cardiac rehabilitation and pulmonary rehabilitation, occupational therapy, and physical therapy must be ordered by a physician and delivered by appropriately licensed medical personnel.
+We will determine if the service is covered by reviewing both the skilled nature of the service and the need for physician management.
 We cover semi-private room and board, services, and supplies provided during an inpatient stay in an inpatient rehabilitation facility.
 Rehabilitation services may also be provided on an outpatient basis.